TrainFan1804/TermiteEngine/doc/Progress.md

 Today I improved the Input- and OutputEngine.
 The engine will now handle different message from the different classes differently.
 The messages will now be created by an own message type.
 I started to rewrite and redesign the engine because I didn't like the road I took with the old design.
 The old design will still be present till I rewrote everything.

+# 01.08.2024

+Today I added the Command decode system.
+This system will decode the entered command of the end-user to a command that the engine can read and interprete.